 As a Companion Animal owner you must:

-- Register your Companion Animal with Council before it is 6 months old.
+- Register your Companion Animal with Council.
 All dogs must wear a tag attached to a collar containing your address and phone number.

 - When outside your property, keep your dog on a leash.
 The leash must be held by someone who can always control the dog.
 Don‘t let a child walk a big dog unsupervised.
 Mosman Council has established leash-free areas where Companion Animals may run free.